Black Friday (1978): Incident

 As protests against the Shah's rule continued during the first half of 1978, the Iranian government declared martial law.
-On 8 September, thousands gathered in Tehran's Jaleh Square for a religious demonstration, unaware that the government had declared martial law a day earlier.
+On 8 September, thousands gathered in Tehran's Jaleh Square for protest, unaware that the government had declared martial law a day earlier.
+The army ordered the protestors to leave, and subsequently opened fire on them, killing at least 64 and injuring 205.